marsadlab/MAHED2025Dataset/task3/README.md

 ## List of Versions
+* __Task 3 [2025/07/20]__
+  - Training/Dev data for task 3 released.
 * __Task 3 [2025/06/13]__
-  - Training/Dev data for task 2 released.
+  - Training/Dev data for task 3 released.

 ## Contents of the Directory

 * Main folder: [data](./data)
-  	This directory contains files for all languages and subtasks.
+  	This directory contains files for the test set.
 * Main folder: [baselines](./baselines)<br/>
-	Contains scripts provided for baseline models of the tasks.
+	Contains scripts provided for baseline models of the task.
 * Main folder: [format_checker](./format_checker)<br/>
 	Contains scripts provided to check format of the submission file.
 * Main folder: [scorer](./scorer)<br/>